 Table 4-6: Achievement of course learning objectives.
+Learning Objective (out of 3)

-Learning Objective (out of 3) Ability to write an end-of-quarter progress report of design project in teams 2.85 Ability to produce memos and timesheets similar to a consultation practice in groups; effectively present oral updates and end-of-quarter oral presentation 2.95 Research design topic, determine and critically analyze design parameters and their effects in teams; research alternative processes and having ability to determine best solution based on design, safety and economics in teams 2.82 Ability to formulate block and process flow diagrams and perform associated mass and energy balances in teams 2.56 To understand concepts of health and safety in process design, including regulations and agencies, risk, and fire and explosion hazards 2.67 Ability to use process safety (HAZOP) protocol, be familiar with inherently safer designs 2.56 To understand concepts of engineering economy including cost estimation, and time value of money, taxes and depreciation 2.82 Understanding and using the methods of project evaluation or profitability for comparing alternative projects.
-2.67 To generate computer simulations to model processes (SuperPro, PROII) 2.74
+Learning Objective (300 013) Ability to write an end-of-quarter progress report of design 2.85 project in teams Ability to produce memos and timesheets similar to a 2.95 consultation practice in groups; effectively present oral updates 2.75 and end-of-quarter oral presentation Research design topic, determine and critically analyze design 2.82 parameters and their effects in teams; research alternative 2.62 processes and having ability to determine best solution based on design, safety and economics in teams 2.56 Ability to formulate block and process flow diagrams and 2.56 perform associated mass and energy balances in teams To understand concepts of health and safety in process design, 2.67 including regulations and agencies, risk, and fire and explosion hazards Ability to use process safety (HAZOP) protocol, be familiar with 2.56 inherently safer designs To understand concepts of engineering economy including cost 2.82 estimation, and time value of money, taxes and depreciation Understanding and using the methods of project evaluation or 2.67 profitability for comparing alternative projects.
+To generate computer simulations to model processes (SuperPro, PROII) 2.74

-Each course objective is mapped to Student Outcomes (provided for each course in Appendix B) and excerpted for ENVE 175A/CHE 175A (1st quarter senior design) as detailed in Criterion 5 (curricula - outcome relationship).
+Each course objective is mapped to Student Outcomes (provided for each course in Appendix B) and excerpted for ENVE 175A/CHE 175A (1st quarter senior design) as detailed in Criterion 5 (curricula - Student Objective relationship).
 The course objective scores are then used by the faculty as part of a post-assessment process for the course on how to make continued improvements (course level).
 This also provides a roadmap for faculty to readily identify course objectives related to Student Outcomes (1-16 or "a"-"k") that are to be addressed specifically by instructors as part of the continuous improvement loop for each Student Outcome. (e.g., course objectives 3, 4, 7 and 8 are most important focal points if instructor has been asked to emphasize/address outcome 1).
 These points of emphasis are outlined by the instructor as part of their course pre-evaluation (Table 4-7).